PlaceOS/docs/how-to/backoffice/backoffice-uploads.md

 ## Overview

 Backoffice supports uploading files to cloud storage for public read access.
-This is useful for device documentation and SVG Floor Maps.
+This is useful for device documentation, SVG Floor Maps or Room Photos.

 ## Prerequisites

-1. Configure your bucket on the cloud storage platform
+1. Configure your storage bucket on the cloud storage platform
 2. Ensure CORS is enabled for the domain backoffice will be uploading from
-3. Note the bucket name
+3. Note the storage bucket name
-4. Generate access credentials for the bucket
+4. Generate access credentials for the storage bucket

 ## Backoffice configuration

-1. Goto the domains tab and select the domain Backoffice you use to access Backoffice
+1. Go to the domains tab and select the domain in Backoffice you use to access Backoffice
 2. From the `About` tab, select the `Internals` sub-tab
 3. Enter the bucket name and access keys, examples below:

 ![PlaceOS Internals Config](./assets/internals.png)

-### S3 example
+### S3 Example

 ```json
 {